 Advocacy can help service users to understand their rights and choices and also to support them in resolving issues of great significance to their lives.
-We have drawn on an article by Bauer et al. (2014)1 for the costs of providing an advocate for parents with learning disabilities and at risk of having their children taken into care.
-Based on information provided by two of the four projects and taking midpoints of salary ranges provided, combined with routine data and assumptions made for staff employed by local authorities, the mean cost of an advocacy intervention consuming 95 hours of client-related work (including one-to-one sessions, external meetings, but excluding travel and training costs) was £4,972.
+We have drawn on an article by Bauer et al. (2014) for the costs of providing an advocate for parents with learning disabilities and at risk of having their children taken into care.
+Based on information provided by two of the four projects and taking midpoints of salary ranges provided, combined with routine data and assumptions made for staff employed by local authorities, the mean cost of an advocacy intervention consuming 95 hours of client-related work (including one-to-one sessions, external meetings, but excluding travel and training costs) was £5,016.
 Information on the wider costs and benefits of advocacy and early intervention signposted or referred to by the advocate can be found in the referenced paper (Bauer et al., 2014).1

 The costs below are based on the average of two advocacy projects.
 Project A is in rural and urban parts of the country where most service users are in areas of deprivation; and Project B is in urban regions with large areas of poverty and child protection issues.
+As no new data is available this year we have uprated these figures to 2019/2020 values using the appropriate inflator.